Roy O. Disney: Walt Disney Productions

+Roy left Winkler with Walt, Ub Iwerks and a small number of employees to produce the successful Mickey Mouse series, continuing to manage the studio's finances.
 Roy became the company's first chief executive officer (CEO) in 1929, although the official title was not given to him until 1966.
 He also shared the role of chairman of the board with Walt from 1945 and succeeded Walt in the position of president around this time as well.
 He held the position until 1968 when he handed it to Donn Tatum.
 In 1960, Walt dropped the chairman title so he could focus more on the creative aspects of the company.
 Following Walt's death on December 15, 1966, from lung cancer, Roy postponed his retirement to oversee the construction of what was then known as Disney World.
 Five years after Walt's death, Roy was able to open the resort at a cost of $400 million without having additional debt.
 He later named it Walt Disney World as a tribute to his brother.

-Personal life
+Personal life and death

-Roy was married to Edna Francis from April 1925 until his death.
-Roy met Edna in Kansas City, Missouri when she worked at The Kansas City Times along with close friend Meredith A. Boyington, and she introduced Meredith to Raymond Arnold Disney, who was an older brother to Roy O. Disney.
+Disney was married to Edna Francis from April 1925 until his death.
+Disney met Francis in Kansas City, Missouri when she worked at The Kansas City Times along with close friend Meredith A. Boyington, and she introduced Boyington to Disney's older brother Raymond Arnold Disney.
 Raymond and Meredith were married and were lifetime close friends to Edna and Roy; they had two sons, Charles Elias Disney and Daniel H. Disney.
 Roy and Edna's son Roy Edward Disney was born on January 10, 1930.

 Roy E. Disney later was vice chairman of the Walt Disney Company.
 Throughout his life, Roy O. Disney rejected the publicity and fame that came with being Walt's brother.
-Roy's nephew Charles Elias Disney chose to name his son Charles Roy Disney in Roy's honor.
-Roy remained a member of the Freemasons for decades before he resigned his membership.
+Disney's nephew Charles Elias Disney chose to name his son Charles Roy Disney in Disney's honor.
+Disney remained a member of the Freemasons for decades before he resigned his membership.

 Death

-After the opening of Walt Disney World on October 1, 1971, Roy finally retired, but soon after he died from a stroke at the age of 78 on December 20, 1971, five years after his younger brother Walt died.
+After the opening of Walt Disney World on October 1, 1971, Disney finally retired, but soon after he died from a stroke at the age of 78 on December 20, 1971.
 He is interred in Forest Lawn Memorial Park (Hollywood Hills) next to his wife Edna in Los Angeles.